adadallison/GitJob-JobSearch/README.md

 # GitJob Repository

-## Please when ready add your teams application URL or IP to the repository description.
-This will help with grading.
-Teams are expected to keep this value up to date.

-Team project that used Javascript, React, MySQL, and HTML/CSS.
+Team project for Software Engineering that used Javascript, React, MySQL, and HTML/CSS.
 This purpose of this web app is to help SFSU students find job openings in tech, as well as recruiters from tech companies post job openings.
-The student or recruits can register, sign in, save listed jobs, and learn about different fields in tech.
+The student or recruiters can register, sign in, save listed jobs, and learn about different fields in tech.
 Their name, login info, and saved jobs are stored in a SQL data base.

 | Student Name     | Student Email          | GitHub Username |